Qrucial/Voronoi/README.md

 Voronoi uses Substrate which is a next-generation framework for blockchain innovation 🚀.

-See ecdsa_web_service for code details.
+See /frame/voronoi_ecdsa for code details.
 State: under heavy development.

 ## Trying it out